Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 AI in RFP Processes

 On the vendor response side, AI-powered RFP automation now generates responses by learning from previous questionnaires.
-This technology reduces vendor response time by 60-80%, but evaluators should adapt by:
+This technology can reduce vendor response time significantly, but evaluators should adapt by:

 • Asking more scenario-based questions that require original thinking